bright/new-www/content/our-areas/gdansk-software-company.md

 title_case_study: the clients we have supported in the tech journey
 title_faqs: software development Gdańsk FAQs
 title_contact: let's meet for a coffee
 description_contact: Fill out the form below and we'll get back to you within 1 business day.
-And hopefully we'll see you soon in Gdańsk!
 language: en
 blog_section: false
 blog_section_tags: